-Pedestrians and vehicles must have separate entrances to buildings.
+Pedestrians and vehicles must have separate entrances to buildings.Pedestrians are not to use Cargo doors for entry to buildings.

-Barriers should be placed at entrances and exits to prevent pedestrians from entering the path of traffic
+Barriers should be placed at entrances and exits to prevent pedestrians from entering the path of traffic.

 Pedestrians should wear high visibility jackets or vests in areas where vehicles are also working.